 Positive ionized atoms are cations and have one or more protons than they have electrons.
 An atom does not lose protons it loses or gains electrons.

 Ions in the Body:

 Virtually all reactions in biological systems are ionic and essential to plant and animal life.
-Everything in water and in living organisms function by electrochemical reactions.
-Muscles react to electro-chemical stimulation.
+Everything in water and in living organisms functions by electrochemical reactions.
+Muscles react to electrochemical stimulation.
 Most chemicals, minerals, and metals dissolved in water are electrically charged in an ionic form.

 Electrically charged Water: